Zenda (film)

-Zenda (Meaning: Flag) is a 2010 Indian Marathi-language Political drama film produced and directed by Avdhoot Gupte.
-The film stars Pushkar Shrotri, Rajesh Shrungarpure, Santosh Juvekar in lead roles.
-Gupte who is a singer and music director has also composed the music for the film.
+Zenda (Meaning: Flag) is a 2010 Indian Marathi-language political drama film produced, directed and co-written by Avdhoot Gupte.
+The film stars Pushkar Shrotri, Rajesh Shrungarpure, and Santosh Juvekar in lead roles.
+Gupte, who is a singer and music director, has also composed the music for the film.

 The film depicts the journey of four young ambitious scholars to succeed in life and the impact of a split in a major political party on their journey caused by a feud between two cousins in rival political parties.
 The story is inspired by the real-life feud between Raj Thackeray, chief of Maharashtra Navnirman Sena (MNS) and his cousin, Uddhav Thackeray, President of Shiv Sena.

 Plot

 The movie is based on actual life of party workers who have aligned their loyalty towards a particular political party and also loosely based on the political family of Balasaheb Thackeray.

 It highlights the glorious past of party and strong organisation fighting for Marathi community in Maharashtra, India.

 The storyline depicts the plight of party workers who have aligned their loyalty towards a particular political party based on its apex leader.
 When the leadership baton is passed on to the next generation, one of the new leaders breaks away from the core.
-What follows is the rift between friends who were once bonded together by the cause led by the party and now finding themselves opposing each other.
+What follows is a rift between friends who were once bonded together by the cause led by the party and now find themselves opposing each other.

 The movie also touches on the part where political images have been built completely based on media and PR exercises.
-Under pressure from the media campaign managers and in an attempt to please the monitory vote banks, the ideologies behind the parties are sacrificed, leaving the purists and youth betrayed.
+Under pressure from the media campaign managers and in an attempt to please the minority vote banks, the ideologies behind the parties are sacrificed, leaving the purists and youth betrayed.

 Amongst the betrayed are also the youth who break away to establish themselves from under the shadow of the older leadership, only to find that their good work left aside when it is time for an election ticket allotment.